NMHC’s Bibby Commends Move to Support Agency-Backed Apartments

 The NMHC also issued some suggested guidelines to those in the apartment industry, hoping to keep people safe and in their homes.

-The recommendations included apartment firms halting evictions for 90 days for those who can show they have been financially impacted by the COVID-19 pandemic; holding off on any rental increases for the next 90 days; and creating payment plans for those who are unable to pay their rent because of the outbreak and waive late fees for those residents.
+The recommendations included apartment firms halting evictions for three months for those who can prove the pandemic has financially impacted them; holding off on any rental increases for the next 90 days; and creating payment plans for those who are unable to pay their rent because of the outbreak and waive late fees for those residents.

 “This crisis is testing all of us—every industry, every family,” Bibby said.
 “No one should lose the roof over their head during a pandemic.
 By working together—apartment residents, owners and operators, and lawmakers at all levels of government—we can develop solutions to the evolving challenges and keep Americans housed.”

-Additionally, the NMHC continues to call on Congress to offer disaster housing assistance for those suffering from any income disruption resulting from the pandemic.
+Additionally, the NMHC continues to ask Congress to offer disaster housing assistance for those with pandemic-impacted incomes.

-“Congress must extend mortgage forbearance to rental property owners and extend similar protections to other financial obligations such as insurance premiums, utility service payments and tax liabilities,” Bibby said.
+“Congress must extend mortgage forbearance to rental property owners and extend similar protections to other financial obligations such as insurance premiums, utility service payments and tax liabilities,” according to an NMHC statement.
 “Forbearance is needed to prevent foreclosure and other adverse actions such as lien placements, utility shut offs, defaults, and judgements that would negatively impact the viability of the property’s continued operation and ultimately put its residents at risk of additional disruption.”